-Don’t believe the misinformation about the COVID vaccine on fertility
+Don’t believe the misinformation about the COVID vaccine on pregnancy and fertility

 Throughout the COVID-19 pandemic, patients and the public have had questions about the impact of the virus on their health.
 Similarly, as the rollout of the COVID vaccines progresses, our doctors field questions daily from fertility patients who are worried about whether the vaccine is right for their individual health needs and their reproductive health, in particular.